 - This Instruction is part of the Backups Layer.
 Learn about Layers.

-Even if you have offsite backups, local backups (Glossary: local) will help you.
+Even if you have offsite backups, local backups (glossary) will help you.
 Actually, at least two ways, local backups are better for you:

 - Local backups are faster: you send data to a local device, instead of through an internet connection.
 Think back to the last time you waited impatiently for Netflix to buffer, and you can see how your internet connection could be a bottleneck.
 If you're one of those people who pays for the fastest internet available, feel free to disregard this point.